 A bewildering variety and array of clocks greets the visitor in the clock room.
 There are ancient Sandiaers in the form of obelisks to huge and modern clocks of the twentieth century.
 Others in the range vary from miniature clocks which need a magnifying glass to imbibe their beauty and complexity to stately grandfather clocks from as far away as France, Germany, Italy, Switzerland and Britain.
 A visual delight is the musical clock Salar Jung bought from Cook and Kelvey of England.
 Every hour, a timekeeper emerges from the upper deck of the clock to strike a gong as many times as it is the hours of the day.

 The Indian Parliament has declared the museum an Institution of National Importance.
 The museum is open from 10:00 to 17:00 (except on Friday).
 Camera/Mobile Camera are allowed for Rs.50.

-This sight is featured in a self-guided walking tour in Hyderabad, India, in the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded on iTunes App Store or Google Play.
+This sight is featured in a self-guided walking tour of Hyderabad, India within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
 Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
-The app turns your mobile device to a personal tour guide and it works offline so no data plan is needed.
+The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Walking Tours in Hyderabad, India